MAV AGM

 • Thank you to retiring Directors

-• Post AGM social drinks and dinner TBA.
+• Post AGM drinks and dinner, held at Transport Pulic Bar

 Skills and attributes